 For the Indoor Unit

 - Avoid installing the indoor unit in an area with limited access.
-Your central air conditioner will occasionally require service calls from a licensed professional, which means that your technician will need access the indoor unit.
-To make their work easier and reduce their labor costs, consider having your unit installed in an area they will be able to reach and work in comfortably.
+Your central air installation will occasionally require service calls from a licensed professional, which means that your technician will need access the indoor unit.
+To make their work easier and reduce their labor costs, consider having your unit central air installation placed in an area they will be able to reach and work in comfortably.

 - Keep your indoor unit away from sensitive electronic equipment.
 A modest amount of water will likely puddle around the indoor unit from time to time, as condensation forms on various components.
-Ensure that this water will not have an adverse reaction to any other objects in your home by making sure not to place the indoor unit near electronic systems or appliances.
+Ensure that this water will not have an adverse reaction to any other objects in your home by making sure not to place the central air installation and its indoor unit near electronic systems or appliances.

 The Best Places for Central Air Conditioning Installation

-Every home is different, but often the best places to have indoor units installed are basements and attics.
+Every home is different, but often the best places for a central air installation are basements and attics.
 A basement usually stays cooler than the rest of a house, even when the weather outside it hot.
 Attics may also be relatively cool if there are no windows or skylights, and often provide ample room to maneuver.
 For outdoor units, consider placing yours on the shady side of your home, away from trees and shrubs.
-These strategies will ensure that your central air conditioning installation supports your cooling needs and provides you with value provided you use the system.
+These strategies will ensure that your central air installation supports your cooling needs and provides you with value provided you use the system.
+Always remember to work with a proven and trusted HVAC contractor to provide your new unit.